emqx/emqx-docs/en_US/admin/cfg.md

   * default:
   `false`

-  React on system overload or not
+  React on system overload or not.

 - backoff_delay: <code>0..inf</code>
   * default:
   `1`

-  Some unimportant tasks could be delayed for execution, here set the delays in ms
+  When at high load, some unimportant tasks could be delayed for execution, here set the duration in milliseconds precision.

 - backoff_gc: <code>boolean()</code>
   * default:
   `false`

-  Skip forceful GC if necessary
+  When at high load, skip forceful GC.

 - backoff_hibernation: <code>boolean()</code>
   * default:
   `true`

-  Skip process hibernation if necessary
+  When at high load, skip process hibernation.

 - backoff_new_conn: <code>boolean()</code>
   * default:
   `true`

-  Close new incoming connections if necessary
+  When at high load, close new incoming connections.

 ## broker:persistent_session_builtin